concept of market

 In India, we have all sorts of markets, from local street markets to huge ones like the stock market.
 Let’s break it down:

-2. Farmer’s Markets: There are markets where farmers set up stalls to sell their freshly harvested produce.
-One can directly buy fruits or vegetables from the participating farmers. farmer's market
+2. Farmer’s Markets: These are markets where farmers set up stalls to sell their freshly harvested produce.
+At these markets, one can buy fruits or vegetables directly from the participating farmers. farmer's market

 3. Stock Market: It is like a giant marketplace for buying and selling tiny pieces of ownership in big companies.
 For instance, if you buy shares in Tata Motors, you own a small part of the company.
 Stock exchange market

 4. Digital Markets: In today’s world, markets are not just in physical places but also online.
 Think about e-commerce websites like Amazon or Flipkart.
-When you buy a smartphone or book online, you’re participating in a digital market.
+You’re participating in a digital market when you buy a smartphone or book online.
 Here, prices can change rapidly based on discounts, customer reviews, and the product’s popularity.online shopping concept

 5. Real Estate Market: There are real estate markets where buyers and sellers come together to trade properties.
 Here, prices can vary depending on the location, size, and demand.
 In India, the Real Estate Regulatory Authority (RERA) was established in 2016 under the Real Estate (Regulation and Development) Act to regulate the real estate sector and address home buyers’ issues.real estate market